AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/inference_module_guide.rst

 * **Instance segmentation** :

-  | You can convert the semantic segmentation into instance labels by using either the `watershed`_ or `connected components`_ method.
+  | You can convert the semantic segmentation into instance labels by using either the Voronoi-Otsu, `Watershed`_ or `Connected Components`_ method, as detailed in :ref:`utils_module_guide`.
-  | You can set the probability threshold from which a pixel is considered as a valid instance, as well as the minimum size in pixels for objects.
-All smaller objects will be removed.
   | Instance labels will be saved (and shown if applicable) separately from other results.